ayushic6/ayushic6/README.md

 💻 Driven Software Engineer | 🚀 Competitive Programmer | 🎯 Problem-Solving Enthusiast

-Passionate about solving complex problems, writing efficient code, and building impactful software.
+Obsessed with solving complex problems, writing efficient code, and building impactful software.
 I thrive on competitive programming, software development, and web technologies, aiming to push my limits every day.
 My goal?
 To become a world-class software engineer at a leading tech company! 🌍✨

 ## 🔥 About Me
 - 🎯 Dedicated Software Engineer in the making, focusing on high-performance coding & problem-solving.